A picture of me

 Software and other stuff

-* fsc2 is a program for controlling spectrometers.
+* w fsc2 is a program for controlling spectrometers.
 Its main features are: easy to adapt to different hardware; running an experiment is controlled by a simple interpreted language, so it can be used to do basically all kinds of experiments, i.e. it's not restricted to a certain built-in set.

 Sonnentaler – La main à la pâte